ionos-cloud/ionosctl/docs/subcommands/lan-create.md

   -o, --output string          Desired output format [text|json] (default "text")
       --pcc-id string          The unique Id of the Private Cross-Connect the LAN will connect to -q, --quiet                  Quiet output
-      --timeout int            Timeout option for LAN to be created [seconds] (default 60) --wait                   Wait for LAN to be created
+      --timeout int            Timeout option for Request for LAN creation [seconds] (default 60) --wait-for-request       Wait for the Request for LAN creation to be executed
 ```

 ## Examples